cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ## Creating the Main Board

-For our application, we will also need a main board card that we will display and categorize the movie cards.
+For our application, we will also need a main board card where we will display and categorize the movie cards.
 So, let's go ahead and create the main-board card.
-Repeate the steps from only the 'Creating the Movie Card' section with replacing 'movie' with 'main-board'.
+Repeat the steps from 'Creating the Movie Card' section, but replace 'movie' with 'main-board'.

 ## Adding the Main-Board Fields

 For the movie card, we just added some basic features for holding data.
-In the main-board card, we will use the magic of the Cardstack application, and put multiple movie cards on top of the main-board card.
-Go to the `cards/main-board/cardstack/static-model.js` and replace the existing code with the following code
+In the `main-board` card, we will use the magic of the Cardstack application, and put multiple movie cards into the `main-board` card.
+Go to the `cards/main-board/cardstack/static-model.js` and replace the existing code with the following code:

 ```js
 const JSONAPIFactory = require('@cardstack/test-support/jsonapi-factory');